Credit Cards Cash Back Credit Cards

 Is Chase Freedom Unlimited hard to get?

 The Chase Freedom Unlimited could be hard to get depending on your credit score.
 It typically requires a minimum of good credit, which is at least a 670 credit score on the FICO scoring model.
-However, having excellent credit of 800 or above would likely improve your chances of qualifying.
+However, having excellent credit of 800 or above would greatly improve your chances of qualifying.

 Does Chase Freedom Unlimited give cash back or points?